future-architect/vuls/README.md

 ## Scanning Flow
 ![Vuls-Scan-Flow](img/vuls-scan-flow.png)
 - Scan vulnerabilities on the servers via SSH and collect a list of the CVE ID
-  - To scan Docker containers, Vuls connect via SSH to the Docker host and then `docker exec` to the containers.
+  - To scan Docker containers, Vuls connects via SSH to the Docker host and then `docker exec` to the containers.
 So, no need to run sshd daemon on the containers.

 ----
 # Performance Considerations